marzukia/blog/content/react-blog-and-regret.md

 If it looks overly complicated, that's because it is.
 In hindsight, I may have over-engineered this, but I couldn't develop another way to make this reliably work.
 If someone smarter than me has an easier way to achieve what I was trying to do, please reach out to me and let me know.

 When I checked the website on Google to see how it performed, it performed awfully.
-In general, the pages loaded far too slowly, and this was because there was too backwards and forwards occurring behind the scenes.
+Too many things were happening behind the scenes which resulted in sluggish performance.
+It's just not comparable to a static page where all the content is ready to go.

 ### Server-Side Rendering Code